CognitiveScale/cortex-fabric-examples/cdata-jdbc-connector-template/README.md

 * The Connection Metadata & Params for a cdata should be as below:

   *  `managed_content_key`: Managed Content Key where the driver jar is uploaded.
-Project to Upload should be Shared for driver reusability.
+Project to Upload should be `shared` for driver re-usability.

   * `plugin_properties`: JSON String with Cdata Connection Params for Salesforce: